kenaszogara/todos-electron-app/README.md

 Output
 vX.X.X
 ```

-Then clone this repo or download it..
-change directory to the cloned/downloaded directory
-open terminal and install package dependencies using:
+Clone this repo and install the packages dependencies
 ```
 $ npm install
 ```
-Then run the app using:
+Run the app using:
 ```
 $ npm run dev
 ```

-EZPZ!

-## How To (JUST IN CASE I ALSO FORGOT HOW TO SETUP REACT/ELECTRON)
+## (JUST IN CASE I FORGOT HOW TO SETUP REACT/ELECTRON)
 ### 1. Setup ReactJS
 ```
 $ npm install -g create-react-app